lqN5M2Xy/my-daily-luck-privacy/Privacy_Policy_My_Daily_Luck_EN.md

 - Cloud storage
 - Social media integrations

+## Security Measures – Google Play Integrity API

+“My Daily Luck” utilizes the Google Play Integrity API to verify the authenticity and integrity of the app installation.
+This API generates a security token that confirms the app is running in an unaltered, genuine environment.
+No personal user data is collected, processed, or shared with third parties as part of this verification process.
+The information obtained is used solely for internal security purposes—to help prevent tampering and unauthorized access to the app.

 ## User rights
 Since no personal data is collected or processed, no actions like data access or deletion are required.
 The app is fully anonymous.